coder/docs/admin/registries/index.md

 ## Unsupported registries

-The following registries do not behave as indended inside Coder at this time.
+Coder does not support the following registries at this time:

 - Amazon ECR
 - GitHub Packages